chasedehan/BoostARoota/README.md

 ## Want to Contribute?

 This project has found some initial successes and there are a number of directions it can head.
 It would be great to have some additional help if you are willing/able.
 Whether it is directly contributing to the codebase or just giving some ideas, any help is appreciated.
 The goal is to make the algorithm as robust as possible.
 The primary focus right now is on the components under Future Implementations, but are in active development.
 Please reach out to see if there is anything you would like to contribute in that part to make sure we aren't duplicating work.

+## Current Contributors
+* Chase DeHan
+* Zach Riddle

+A special thanks to [Progressive Leasing](http://progleasing.com) for sponsoring this research.